August 6, 2021

 While lameness is a common symptom of canine Lyme disease, the crippling, chronic, non-antibiotic-responsive arthritis seen in humans is rare in dogs.

 The disease is difficult to diagnose soon after infection, as most diagnostic tests rely on detecting antibodies to the bacteria in the dog's blood.
 These are a product of the dog's immune response to the organism and take four to six weeks to develop to a point where they are detectable.
-The bacteria is very difficult to culture.
+The bacteria will then be very difficult to culture.

 Several additional distinct clinical syndromes may be recognized in dogs, including: